csmutz/apache_tcp_info/README.md

 Timestamp
  - connection accept time - ~~FINGERPRINT_ACCEPT_TIME~~
    - Not currently implement, unable to get actuall accept time using existing hooks

+### Potential Future Work

+Implement TCP handshake RTT calculation.
+RFC on methods for getting handshake RTT (delta between SYN and first ACK) or accurate connection establishment timestamp from module.

+Integrate database for known fingerprints whenever a solid database becomes available.

+Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
+This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

+Configuration directive to configure SAVE_SYN on a per Listen basis.
+RFC on what this should look like.

 ### Tasks